brndndev/github-projects/README.md

-### Hi there, I'm Brandon and I'm a begining my front end development journey here [website] 👋🏾
+### Hi, I'm Brandon and I'm a begining my Front End Dev journey [here](https://github.com/brndndev/100-days-of-code/blob/master/log.md)  👋🏾

 ## I'm a Husband learning to be a Developer with a background in Supply Chain and Logistics! 👷🏾‍♂️👨🏾‍💻
 - 💻 I am currently learning HTML, CSS, and JavaScript through the [Online Coding Bootcamp][www.freecodecamp.org]